Kiytan/PoE2Filter/README.md

 # PoE2Filter
-A basic filter for PoE2
+A basic filter for PoE2.
+It does not hide anything

 Most of the colour and style is based on Neversinks Lunaris theme.